Learning Programs & Events

 Learning pathways are an indicative guide only and will vary depending on previous experience and learning undertaken.
 They can also vary based on recommendations by managers.

-Learning pathways allow participants to identify the training they should undertake, across various learning streams and faculties, if they are interested in a particular career path.
+Learning pathways allow you to identify the training they should undertake, across various learning streams and faculties, if you are interested in a particular career path.

 70:20:10 Learning Model